Skip to main content

 The table below summarizes Utah's gun laws.

-Utah does not prohibit specific types of firearms.
-However, it does prohibit minors from possessing short-barreled rifles, short-barreled shotguns, and fully automatic weapons.
+Utah does not ban specific types of firearms.
+But, it does prohibit people under 18 years of age from possessing:

 Utah does not require a waiting period for the purchase of a gun.